mistakelly/Data-structure-and-algorithm-in-python/README.md

 if we are able to answer these three question I think and believe good to go with Data-structure.

+* so what is DATA ?
+    as we all know in basic computer, data is what ? an unprocessed raw facts right ??

+then now what is Data-Structure ?

 ![array image](arrar.png)